Psoriasis

 Nonmedicated moisturizers3,6,11,34

 • Available in several forms: ointment, cream, lotion, solution, and hydrogel.
-See the table below to guide vehicle selection.
+Refer to a list of recognized skincare products endorsed by the Canadian Dermatology Association.

 • Recommend frequent application and continued use during remission, emphasizing adherence and skin hydration.